Main battle tank: Mobility

-MBTs, like previous models of tanks, move on continuous tracks, which allow a decent level of mobility over most terrain including sand and mud.
-They also allow tanks to climb over most obstacles.
+MBTs, like previous models of tanks, move on continuous tracks, which provide adequate mobility over most terrain, including sand and mud.
+They also enable tanks to climb over most obstacles.
 MBTs can be made water-tight, so they can even dive into shallow water (5 m with snorkel).
 However, tracks are not as fast as wheels; the maximum speed of a tank is about 65 km/h (Note: 72 km/h for the Leopard 2).
 The extreme weight of vehicles of this type 40–70 t also limits their speed.
 They are usually equipped with a 1200–1500 hp engine (more than 25,000 cc), with an operational range near 500 km.

 The German Army has prioritized mobility in its Leopard 2 which is considered one of the fastest MBTs in existence.
 The Leopard 2A8 retains the MTU MB 873 Ka-501 engine delivering 1,500 horsepower, paired with enhanced suspension for higher endurance over rough terrain.
 Ergonomic redesigns, improved climate control, and NBC protection further enhance crew performance in extended combat scenarios.

 The MBT is often cumbersome in traffic and frequently obstructs the normal flow of traffic.
 The tracks can damage some roads after repeated use.
 Many structures like bridges do not have the load capacity to support an MBT.
 In the fast pace of combat, it is often impossible to test the sturdiness of these structures.
 Though appreciated for its excellent off-road characteristics, the MBT can become immobilized in muddy conditions.

 The high cost of MBTs can be attributed in part to the high-performance engine-transmission system and to the fire control system.
 Also, propulsion systems are not produced in high enough quantities to take advantage of economies of scale.

 Crew fatigue limits the operational range of MBTs in combat.
 Reducing the crew to three and relocating all crewmembers from the turret to the hull could provide time to sleep for one off-shift crewmember located in the rear of the hull.
 In this scenario, crewmembers would rotate shifts regularly and all would require cross-training on all vehicle job functions.

 Cargo aircraft are instrumental to the timely deployment of MBTs.
 The absence of sufficient numbers of strategic airlift assets can limit the rate of MBT deployments to the number of aircraft available.

 Military planners anticipate that the airlift capability for MBTs will not improve in the future.
 To date, no helicopter has the capability to lift MBTs.
 Rail and road are heavily used to move MBTs nearer to the battle, ready to fight in prime condition.
 Where well maintained roads allow it, wheeled tank transporters can be used.

 The task of resupply is usually accomplished with large trucks.